I want to create a warm, loving environment for prenatal yoga

 I have been a 200 hour Registered Yoga Teacher since 2012.
 I received my Registered Prenatal Yoga Teacher credential in 2014.
 In November of 2018 I received my Postnatal Yoga Teacher Training.
-And as of June 2019, I became a 500hr RYT.
+And June 2019, I became a 500hr RYT.
 My passion is prenatal yoga.
-My knowledge and instruction of safe prenatal poses to practice before, during, and after birth are just a small part of each class that I offer.
+My knowledge and instruction of safe prenatal poses to practice before, during, and after birth are just a small part of each class I offer.
 Incorporating positive affirmations and the most-up-to-date pregnancy information, you will be empowered to give birth and embark on one of the best journeys of your life!
 Being surrounded by the beautiful women who attend my classes gives me hope for the future.
 They fill the room with an energy like no other class.

 "Just as a woman's heart knows how and when to pump, her lungs to inhale, and her hand to pull back from fire, so she knows when and how to give birth." ~Virginia DiOrio

 Roberta's Journey to becoming the "Midwife of Souls"

 Roberta Kelinson is The Midwife of Souls.
 Her inspirational prenatal yoga classes will help you connect to your breath and become physically prepared for the birth of your baby.